dnsvee/Java/Forth/README.md

 ## Strings

 If Forth does not recognize a word it will consider it a string that is put on the stack as is.
 Prefacing a word with " will treat the word as a string.
-Strings can have embedded spaces in them prefaced with a backslash and it su[[orts the \s and \n escape sequence.
+Strings can have embedded spaces in them prefaced with a backslash and it supports the \s and \n escape sequence.

 These are all valid strings